obiwormxlii/opencode-rpi-system/docs/QUICKREF.md

 # Navigate to project
 cd /path/to/project

-# Run RPI workflow
+# Run RPI workflow with description
-/rpi

-# Describe feature
-"Add email verification to user registration.
+/rpi "Add email verification to user registration.
 Users should receive an email with a verification link.
 After clicking, their account is activated.
 Add verification check on login to prevent unverified users from accessing the app."

 # System runs Research → Plan → Implement → Verify
 # Review each phase in .tmp/